asanlou/C-Semigroups/README.md

 # C-Semigroups Toolbox

 This notebook contains a set of functions developed in Mathematica for working with, visualizing, and creating examples of C-semigroups in N².
-To achieve this, we use the Normaliz package, an open-source tool for computations in affine monoids, vector configurations, lattice polytopes, and rational cones.
-Normaliz also calculates algebraic polytopes, which are polytopes defined over real algebraic extensions of Q. [Normaliz](https://www.normaliz.uni-osnabrueck.de/)
+To achieve this, we use the [Normaliz](https://www.normaliz.uni-osnabrueck.de/) package, an open-source tool for computations in affine monoids, vector configurations, lattice polytopes, and rational cones.
+Normaliz also calculates algebraic polytopes, which are polytopes defined over real algebraic extensions of Q.

 The files named `aux1` are part of the Normaliz program.
 We have included the `normaliz` program for Linux and `normaliz.exe` for Windows that we used in this project.